nanoporetech/medaka/README.md

 model named `dna_r10.4.1_e8.2_400bps_hac@v4.1.0`.

 Historically medaka models followed a nomenclature describing both the chemistry and basecaller versions.
-These old models are now deprecated, usees are encouraged to rebasecall their data with a more recent basecaller version prior to using medaka.
+These old models are now deprecated, users are encouraged to rebasecall their data with a more recent basecaller version prior to using medaka.